bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

   eg type 'di' and be offered 'display'.
 - [ ] Disable autocomplete in "Options" and confirm that autocomplete no longer offers suggestions.

+Test Case: Incompatible File Handling
+'''''''''''''''''''''''''''''''''''''
+- Click the Load/Save button.
+- Load by any method any file that does not have a '.hex','.py', or '.mpy' extension.
+- [ ] Confirm that the Load/Save modal closes.
+- [ ] Confirm that a second 'Invalid File Type' modal opens.
+- [ ] Confirm text below header is "You can only load files with the extensions .hex or .py.
+Please try again.".
+- Close the 'Invalid File Type' modal and load by any method a file with a '.mpy' extension.
+- [ ] Confirm that the Load/Save modal closes.
+- [ ] Confirm that a second 'Invalid File Type' modal opens.
+- [ ] Confirm text below header is "You just tried to load a .mpy file.
+We are currently working on supporting these files but currently the only supported file types are .hex and .py.
+We hope to implement this feature soon!".

 Test results
 ------------